RobinBrouwer/gritter/README.md

     Daniël Zwijnenburg
     45north

 This Ruby on Rails gem allows you to easily add Growl-like notifications to your application using a jQuery plugin called 'gritter'.
+[Check out the demo for this plugin](http://boedesign.com/demos/gritter/).

 ## Note